For healthy grass, avoid weed and feed products. Only apply herbicides to areas with weed infestations.

-Gardening Tasks by Month for Deerfield Beach, FL
+Gardening "To Do" Tips by Month for Deerfield Beach, FL

-Add fallen leaves to your compost pile or use for mulch.
+Add leaves and organic material to your compost pile.